osquery/osquery/ASSURANCE.md

 #### No Self-update Feature

 The osquery agent will never update or replace itself.
 The sysadmin is in control of when to update, using their method of choice for software update management.
+Products that ship with or include the osquery agent may have self-update features, but the core agent itself does not.

 #### No Methods to Modify System State